-- Starter: Beginning at $3.49 per month, this plan jumps up to $7.99 per month at the regular price.
+- Basic: Beginning at $3.49 per month, this plan jumps up to $7.99 per month at the regular price.

-With the Plus or Business Pro plans, you get unlimited websites and unmetered space and bandwidth, which is awesome.
+With the Plus or Choice Plus plans, you get unlimited websites and unmetered space and bandwidth, which is awesome.
 You get one domain included, and you can have unlimited parked domains and sub-domains.

 Email accounts and storage are unlimited, along with $200 in marketing offers.
 Plus it includes Global CDN and one SpamExperts (over $24 per year in extra benefits).

-The Business Pro plan includes up to $180 in extra annual benefits, including two SpamExperts, one SSL, one dedicated IP address, domain privacy, enhanced performance, and SiteBackup Pro.
+The highest level plan is Business Pro.
+It includes up to $180 in extra annual benefits, including two SpamExperts, one premium SSL, one dedicated IP address, domain privacy, enhanced performance, and SiteBackup Pro.